demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 ---

-## 4. Architectural Deconstruction of fTOKENs (Tier-0 Analysis)
+## 4. Architectural Deconstruction of fTokens (Tier-0 Analysis)

 We now deconstruct the floor-backed design using the corrected Tier-0 mechanics.

 ### 4.1 Tier-0 as a Live Trading Floor

-In an fTOKEN market:
+In an fToken market:

 - Tier-0 is the floor tier, quoted at price $P_f$.
 - It is a live market tier on the bonding curve, not a special emergency mode.
-- Tier-0 supply $S_0$ includes all fTOKENs at the floor, whether locked or liquid.
+- Tier-0 supply $S_0$ includes all fTokens at the floor, whether locked or liquid.

 Coverage requirement:

-- For every fTOKEN in Tier-0, the protocol must be able to pay $P_f$ units of the reserve asset on redemption without violating solvency.
+- For every fToken in Tier-0, the protocol must be able to pay $P_f$ units of the reserve asset on redemption without violating solvency.
 Locking does not relieve this requirement.

 This is the key conceptual shift.
 The floor is an active, fully-backed micro-economy, not a best-effort exit.